 70% of the chemicals of greatest concern to our health are used to make plastic.

-Veggie Saver has three unique layers that each play an important role in providing hydration and air for your produce.
+Veggie Saver has multiple unique layers that each play an important role in providing hydration and air for your produce.

 Outer layer – protects fruit and vegetables by preserving the water within the middle layer from drying out too quickly, and also allows produce to take on oxygen as needed